 In the far north of Romania, nestled in a valley below a long extinct volcano, lies the little village of Breb Maramures County.
 We first came to Romania, Maramures and Breb in May 2015 and fell in love.
 We are unable to fully call it home due to visas and officialdom, but to us it feels like home.
 It’s the place that after 50+ countries and 4 years of full time travel, we really want to be.
-Maramures is a magical county, it’s famously home to the “last peasant culture in Europe” and it’s hard to not notice the immediate difference as you cross by mountain road from neighbouring Transylvania.
+Maramures is a magical county, it’s famously home to the “last peasant culture in Europe” and it’s hard to not notice the immediate difference as you cross by winding mountain road from neighbouring Transylvania.
 Time really has stood still here but it’s catching up with rural Romania and the traditional way of life won’t last much longer.
 We were lucky to catch it now, before it disappears forever.
 So here, a brief glimpse of life in Breb, 2 Easters, 2 Christmases, 2 harsh winters and 2 glorious summers, absorbing the stunning countryside, the way of life and the traditions of the village of Breb.

 Roads in Romania are generally good, despite the bad press you will find elsewhere.
 Our local roads were recently resurfaced and in winter snow plows keep traffic flowing seamlessly, but no tarmac exists in Breb.
 Once you arrive you’ll be exploring on dirt lanes, mud and stone and in winter ice lies deep here from October to February.
-The locals aren’t phase, their horses and carts in summer, horses and sleighs in winter, can cope with anything.
+The locals aren’t phased, their horses and carts in summer, horses and sleighs in winter, can cope with anything.

 Everyone in the village produces their own food.
-Meadows thick with wildflowers produce abundant lush grass all summer long.
+Meadows grow thick with wildflowers and abundant lush grass all summer long.
 Villagers cut it with scythes to make the haystacks so characteristic of the region.
 In winter these foodstores keep the horses, cows and sheep well fed.
 Cows inhabit barns and are milked daily, sheep deliver an annual lamb for the Easter feast and milk for cheese afterwards.
 Every family raises a piglet or two to slaughter just before Christmas and plump, healthy chickens roam the lanes all year round giving a good supply of eggs.
-Chickens, dogs and cats cope with winter temperatures just fine, no little dog jackets or booties round here.
+Chickens, dogs and cats cope with winter temperatures just fine, no little dog jackets or booties here.

 In spring, around March and April, the weather is right for ploughing and planting and the busy summer growing season begins.
 Around this time the trees are thick with blossom, getting ready for another years supply of plums, apples and pears.